thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ###Additional Comments

-If you get any errors please go to "C:\Program Files\nodejs" and see if nodejs is installed there and the node.exe is also present.
+If you get any errors please go to "C:\Program Files\nodejs" and see if node.exe and npm.cmd are installed there

 To download Albums for now the only way to do it is to add the songs to a playlist and then download that playlist.